All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

-Thymosin Alpha-1 (Ta1) is a naturally occurring peptide hormone produced by the thymus gland that plays a key role in immune system regulation and T-cell maturation.
+Thymosin Alpha-1 (Ta1) is a naturally occurring peptide hormone produced by the thymus gland that matters in immune system regulation and T-cell maturation.
 As we age, thymus function declines significantly, making supplementation particularly valuable for adults over 50.

 The peptide enhances both innate and adaptive immune responses, helping the body mount more effective defenses against infections, cancer cells, and other threats while reducing excessive inflammation that contributes to aging.